printerdude/coin-pouch/README.md

 ## Description

-Discover the Ether Balances for the NFT collectors with the biggest followings on twitter!
+Discover the Ether Balances of NFT collectors with the biggest followings on Twitter!
 Compare and contrast collectors to one another to see who has the biggest pouch of Ether.

 ## App Link
 https://coinpouch.netlify.app